nikkieverett/recipe-app/recipes/asian-ramen-coleslaw.md

 servings: 12 servings
 notes:
 directions: |-
-  1. In a large mixing bowl combine the coleslaw, ramen noodles, green onions, sliced almonds, sunflower seeds, mandarin oranges and fresh parsley and toss to combine
+  * In a large mixing bowl combine the coleslaw, ramen noodles, green onions, sliced almonds, sunflower seeds, mandarin oranges and fresh parsley and toss to combine
-  2. In a salad dressing container combine the extra virgin olive oil, white wine vinegar, honey, sugar and the dash of salt and pepper and mix
+  * In a salad dressing container combine the extra virgin olive oil, white wine vinegar, honey, sugar and the dash of salt and pepper and mix
-  3. Gently pour the dressing over the ramen salad and toss to combine
+  * Gently pour the dressing over the ramen salad and toss to combine
 ingredients: |-
+  For the salad:
   * 16 oz -bag of coleslaw mix
   * 6 oz package ramen noodles (discard the seasoning)
   * 5 green onions (green parts chopped)